SeitaBV/v2g-liberty/README.md

 fm_user_password: "your FM password here (use quotes)"

 # This looks like ea1.2022-03.nl.seita.flexmeasures:fm1.X
-fm_quasar_entity_address: "your FM entity adres here"
+fm_quasar_entity_address: "your FM entity address here"

 # This is an integer number (also the power_entity_address)
 fm_quasar_sensor_id: X